MockingbirdME/game_md/weapons_&_equipment/weapons.md

 Reloading crossbows: there are a few different ways to reload a crossbow based on the actions below.
 All actions to reload a crossbow cost 0 stamina.
 Any reload action that has a turn requirement of greater than one must have the reload performed over subsequent turns or they must start over.
 A character can not take a move action on the same turn they take a reload action.
-* Handloading: crossbows with body less than or equal to twice the character’s, one turn requirement.
+* Hand loading: crossbows with body less than or equal to twice the character’s, one turn requirement.
 If the crossbow’s body is less than the character’s they may still take a move action this turn.
-* Goatsfoot Loading: crossbows with body less than or equal to the three times the character’s, two turn requirement.
-Requires a goatsfoot loading device.
+* Goats foot Loading: crossbows with body less than or equal to the three times the character’s, two turn requirement.
+Requires a goats foot loading device.
 * Windlass Loading: any crossbow, requires a windlass loading device, not all actions required to complete this loading must be taken on subsequent turns.
 Turn requirement of one for each 4 body the crossbow has (body 5-8 = 2 rounds, 9-12 = 3, 13-16 = 4 etc.).

 <div class="page-break"></div>